 That isn’t fair to you, your spouse, or your children.

 Furthermore, if there is little to no Chinese support, whether from Chinese family members, other family and friends, schools, your child’s exposure to Chinese will just not be enough.
 If you want the additional expectations of your kids being literate, unless you are going to be putting your kids in Chinese school or have tutors (perhaps even during the limited time you have with them after work), that is completely unrealistic.

 In our family, since I am a SAHM and also the Chinese speaker, my children are exposed to a lot of Chinese.
-My mother is also in the area, we are surrounded with families (most of whom are also in mixed families) who are on the Chinese Language Train, my MIL is supremely supportive, and Hapa Papa is very supportive as well.
+My mother is also in the area, we are surrounded with families (most of whom are also in mixed families) who are also big on teaching their kids Chinese, my MIL is supremely supportive, and Hapa Papa is very supportive as well.
 He’s even learned a few Chinese words and tries to use them whenever he can.

-In future posts, I will include some ways we can encourage our children to choose Chinese even when English is more attractive and easy.
-Of course, our children will do what they want, and there is only so much we can “force” a language upon them if they don’t want it.
-YMMV and ultimately, it is far better to have a good relationship with your children than it is to have reluctantly bilingual children who hate you.
+While we can encourage our children to choose Chinese even when English is more attractive and easy, our children will ultimately do what they want.
+There is only so much we can “force” a language upon them if they don’t want it.
+Your mileage may vary and it is far better to have a good relationship with your children than it is to have reluctantly bilingual children who hate you.

 4) Non-Heritage Families (both parents are non-ethnically Chinese and non-speakers)